kubernetes-sigs/gateway-api/site-src/concepts/roles-and-personas.md

   and may actually happen in a small startup running Kubernetes on bare metal.

 - A more typical small startup would use clusters from a cloud provider.
-In this situation, Ana and Charlie may be embodied in the same person, with Ian being an employee (or automated process!) within the cloud provider.
+In this situation, Ana and Chihiro may be embodied in the same person, with Ian being an employee (or automated process!) within the cloud provider.

 - In a much larger organization, we would expect each persona above to be